 2- Carry backup weapons.
 Because you'll eventually be disarmed or have your weapon destroyed.
 Have a back up.
 It doesn't have to be as good as your main weapon, but it has to be good enough to keep you alive until you find a better one.

-3- Remember: there are no aggro mechanics in Pathfinder.
+3- Remember: There are no aggro mechanics in Pathfinder.
 If you want your enemies to focus on you instead of the squishy wizard, you have to give them a reason to!
 Most often, this reason is raw damage output, but there are other ways.

 4- Don't underestimate consumables.
 I know potions/scrolls are wasted after you use them, but sometimes, they're all you need to get through that one encounter/challenge.

 5- Don't overspecialize.
-Be awesome at whatever it is that you want to be awesome, but don't do it at the cost of being inneffective at everything else.
+Be awesome at whatever it is that you want to be awesome, but don't do it at the cost of being ineffective at everything else.
 Sometimes, your usual course of action will not be a viable solution.

-6- Always try and get as much information about your next challenge/enemies/puzzles/quest/etc as you can.
-Knowing is half the battle.
+6- Knowing is half the battle.
+Always try and get as much information about your next challenge/enemies/puzzles/quest/etc as you can.

 8- Put skill ranks in Perception.
 Even if your Wis score is not very good and Perception is not one of your class skills.
 You'll be rolling Perception skill checks more often than any other, so you might as well invest in it.
 It'll probably save your life at some point.

 9- Buy silversheen weapons.
 They are really cheap.
 And quite useful.
 Not only it bypasses a somewhat common damage reduction, it also makes your weapon immune to rust.
 All for the small price of 350gp!